AI, skills and labour markets

 Using labour-market data, job postings and task-based indicators to examine how AI and digital technologies change skills, occupations and workforce transitions.

-Evaluating adoption, productivity and economic feasibility of robotics, digital agriculture, controlled environment agriculture and automation in agri-food systems.
+Evaluating adoption, productivity and economic feasibility of robotics, digital agriculture, controlled environment agriculture (CEA) and automation in agri-food systems.

 Current and recent externally funded research leadership and collaboration.